 Furthermore, Uruguay’s neighbour Argentina, received its first T-6C Texan II on September 1st, 2017, out of an order of 24 aircraft for the Fuerza Aérea Argentina (Argentinian Air Force – FAA).
 Should the Uruguayan Government decide in obtaining these modern aircraft, joining forces with the FAA, the FAU could synergise and simplify spares ordering, chain of supply, maintenance as well as pilot training and mission planning processes.
 The Escuadrón de Vuelo Avanzado (EVA) would carry out the advanced portion of pilot training on a state of the art platform and perhaps the Escuadrón Aéreo no. 1 could be reactivated now that their Pucará have retired.

-Of course, the previous statement is only the author’s wishful thinking, as the FAU would still need to continue shopping for a modern combat jet – a stated priority of the present uruguayan government – to replace their obsolete A-37B Dragonfly fleet!
+Of course, the previous statement is only the author’s wishful thinking, as the FAU’s number one priority is the procurement of a modern combat jet – it has precedence with the present uruguayan government – to replace their obsolete A-37B Dragonfly fleet of jets!
 (See A-37B ROAD DEPLOYMENT: “Highwaymen”)

 The author wish to thank Beechcraft/Textron Inc, FAU and civilian personnel for the excellent images provided.
-To Diego Uminsky and the now departed aviation author Rolando Grasso Alfaro; for the gift of his excellent book about the AT-6/SNJ Texan in Uruguayan service (original Spanish name: "El North American AT-6/SNJ Texan en la Aeronáutica MIlitar y Fuerza Aérea Uruguaya) tome that made this feature possible.
+To Diego Uminsky, Tabaré Ifran (Main cover image) Captain (Av.)
+Martín Abreu, Lt.
+Colonel (Av.)
+Gerardo Tajes, and the now departed aviation author and instructor Rolando Grasso Alfaro; for the kind gift of his excellent book about the AT-6/SNJ Texan in Uruguayan service (original Spanish name: "El North American AT-6/SNJ Texan en la Aeronáutica Militar y Fuerza Aérea Uruguaya) tome that made this feature possible.

 Copyright Ernesto Blanco Calcagno/www.airpressman.com